kdavis-mozilla/iris/README.md

 Demo WebApp using [kaldi](http://kaldi-asr.org/) DNN STT along with [api.ai](https://api.ai/).

-This is a demo webapp that uses a server based [kaldi](http://kaldi-asr.org/) deep neural network speech-to-text engine to convert speech to text, and takes the resulting text and passes it to the [api.ai](https://api.ai/) backend to answer any queries possed by the text.
+This is a demo webapp that uses a server based [kaldi](http://kaldi-asr.org/) deep neural network speech-to-text engine to convert speech to text.

 ## Rapid, but not Quick, Setup